-Archer Limited has its corporate headquarters in Norway, and separate divisional headquarters in Scotland, Norway and Argentina.
+Archer Limited has operating headquarters in Scotland, Norway and Argentina.

-The Group engagement team is based in the UK and supported by component teams elsewhere in the UK, as well as in Norway and Argentina.
+The Group engagement team is based in the UK and supported by component teams in Scotland, Norway and Argentina.

 Where work was performed by component teams, we determined the level of independent involvement needed at those local operations to be able to conclude whether sufficient appropriate audit evidence had been obtained as a basis for our opinion on the consolidated financial statements as a whole.
 We issued formal, written instructions to the component teams setting out the work to be performed by each of them and maintained regular communication throughout the audit cycle.
 These interactions included participating in the planning and clearance meetings with our teams in Scotland, Norway and Argentina, holding regular conference calls, as well as reviewing work papers and assessing matters reported.